City of Burlington, VT Meets Spike in COVID-19 Requests with Creativity, Empathy & Civic Tech

 To avoid public service disruptions, the City of Burlington quickly adapted its administrative workflows to accommodate a now remote workforce.
 This included the overnight redeployment of Electric and Economic Development staff to field an influx of service requests from concerned citizens.

-With a sudden switch to a mostly virtual world and an uptick in COVID-19 cases, Burlington needed to act fast.
+Burlington needed to act fast.
 As a result of the pandemic, the city had to quickly and smoothly reassign city staff to crisis-related duties, transition office staff to work-from-home employees while mitigating city service interruptions, communicate with nervous citizens, crowdsource citizens and volunteers to better identify pandemic-related issues and track the city’s COVID-19 response.

 During the COVID-19 crisis, the City has needed to stay flexible while responding to a variety of new concerns like virus testing and reporting and shifting priorities.
 All while turning into a remote workforce virtually overnight.
 The City has relied on its existing service request management solution, SeeClickFix by CivicPlus®, to help manage the influx of inquiries and to redeploy City staff.